offsoc/onionplan/docs/2 - Roadmaps/02 - Roadmap: Usability Proposal - Certificates.md

 [ACME for Onions]: https://acmeforonions.org
 [funded by OTF]: https://www.opentech.fund/internet-freedom-news/april-2023/#acme

+## ACME for Onions roadmapping

+As the previous section concluded, the [ACME for Onions][] proposal seems to be the one with better chances to succeed.

+This section gives a roadmap example on how it could be implemented.

+To ease adoption by Certificate Authorities (CAs), it's worth reducing the complexity for the initial implementation by not requiring the ACME Server to proxy their requests through Tor:

+* Phase 0:
+  * Only `onion-csr-01` is implemented.
+  * No CAA field check is done.
+  * Pros:
+    * That means just an ACME API transaction to have a certificate.
+  * Cons:
+    * The lack of `http-01` and `tls-alpn-01` challenges means that Onion Services split into a Tor frontend proxy and a backend HTTPS connector will have trouble ...
+    * Having no CAA check may not reduce the risk of certificate missuance, but in practice:
+        * Those certificates would be ineffective to run MITM attacks in the Onion Server.
+        * They could be detected by CT Logs (for CAs using this technology).
+* Phase 1:
+  * Challenges implemented: `http-01`.
+* Phase 2:
+  * Challenges implemented: `tls-alpn-01`.
+* Phase 3 (Optional):
+  * CAA descriptor field checking is enabled for `http-01` and `tls-alpn-01`.
+* Phase 4 (Optional):
+  * CAA descriptor field checking is enabled for `onion-csr-01`.

 ## Tor Browser Enhancements

 Additionally to implementing new methods for HTTPS certification, users could